sara-nl/clouddocs/TUDelftcourse-20160413/MPI.markdown

 > **_Food for brain e1:_**
 >
+> * Is the output image from this multi-process the same as the single-core one?
 > * Can you make a batch of several runs (e.g.: 20) and calculate the average runtime and standard deviation?
 > * How many processes are running? (hint: use the `top` command on a different terminal)
 > * Do you see any significant time improvement as compared to running it with one process?
 Can you explain the improvement (or lack thereof)?